John Norman

 John Frederick Lange Jr. (born June 3, 1931) is an American writer who, as John Norman, has authored the Gor series of science fantasy novels.
-Norman is also a philosophy professor.
+Norman was also a philosophy professor.

 Early life and education

 Lange was born in Chicago, Illinois, to John Frederick Lange and Almyra D. Lange (née Taylor).

 He began his academic career in the early 1950s, earning a Bachelor of Arts degree from the University of Nebraska in 1953, and his Master of Arts degree from the University of Southern California in 1957.

 Personal life

 Lange married Bernice L. Green on January 14, 1956 while he was still a student at USC.
 The couple have three children: John, David, and Jennifer.

 Academic career

 Lange earned his PhD in 1963 from Princeton University.
 His dissertation was named: "In defence of ethical naturalism: an examination of certain aspects of naturalistic fallacy, with particular attention to the logic of an open question argument".
 Lange summed it up in an interview by saying "if one cannot make sense of morality within some sort of satisfying, natural context, then one is likely to end up with no morality, which is less than societally reassuring, or is likely to end up with a competitive plethora of moralities in which ninety-nine percent of the world's population is convinced that the other ninety-nine percent is unclean, stupid, uninformed, vicious, depraved, in need of coercive correction, and such.
 That too, seems less than reassuring."

 He was a professor at Queens College of the City University of New York before retirement.